John Gualbert: Life

 Gualberto became a Benedictine monk at San Miniato despite his father's opposition.
 His father hastened to find his son but gave him his blessing when he heard his son's arguments and saw that he was resolute in his decision.
 But he counselled his son to do good.
 He fought against simoniacal actions of which both his abbot Oberto and the Bishop of Florence Pietro Mezzabarba were accused and their guilt discovered.
 Unwilling to compromise, he left to find a more solitary and strict life.
 He often fasted and imposed other strict penances on himself.
 His attraction was for the cenobitic and not eremitic life so after he spent some time with the monks at Camaldoli, but later settled at Vallombrosa where he founded his own convent in 1036.
 Instead of a traditional garden he opted to have his monks plant trees (firs and pines for the most part).
 He founded additional convents for his order in locations such as Rozzuolo and San Salvi.

 He became a noted figure for his compassion to the poor and the ill.
-Pope Leo IX travelled to Vallambrosa to see the monk.
-Pope Stephen IX and Alexander II held him in the greatest esteem as did Pope Gregory VII who praised Gualberto for the pureness and meekness of his faith as a staunch example of compassion and goodness.
+Pope Leo IX travelled to Vallombrosa to see the monk.
+Pope Stephen IX and Pope Alexander II held him in the greatest esteem as did Pope Gregory VII who praised Gualberto for the pureness and meekness of his faith as a staunch example of compassion and goodness.
 Gualberto also admired the teachings of the Church Fathers as well as Basil of Caesarea and Benedict of Nursia in particular.
 He never wished to be ordained to the priesthood and nor did he even wish to receive the minor orders.

-Gualbert died at the age of 80, in 1073.
+Gualbert died at the age of 88, in 1073.